 Department of Municipal Affairs

-The Abu Dhabi Infrastructure Congress will be also attended by high ranking officials and executives from local and international companies who will focus solely on Abu Dhabi infrastructure projects in Abu Dhabi, and covers a broad spectrum of infrastructure sectors including transport, utilities and social infrastructure, and allows for a comprehensive overview of how the emirate's infrastructure plans interrelate.
-It will bring together key decision makers from the key government entities charged with developing essential infrastructure for Abu Dhabi along with expertise from leading international developers, engineering contractors, legal advisors and financiers to discuss what it will take to deliver efficient and value for money infrastructure projects across sectors planned for Abu Dhabi and the Emirate’s economic diversification and the vision for infrastructure development including perspectives of key growth areas in the infrastructure sector for Abu Dhabi and models for growth and public private partnerships and future strategies for a dynamic, open economy
+The Abu Dhabi Infrastructure Congress was attended by high ranking officials and executives from local and international companies who covered a broad spectrum of infrastructure sectors including transport, utilities and social infrastructure, and allowed for a comprehensive overview of how the emirate's infrastructure plans interrelate, including perspectives of key growth areas in the infrastructure sector for Abu Dhabi and models for growth and public private partnerships and future strategies for a dynamic, open economy.